ibelkebir/GV-data-visualization/README.md

 Record of over 240k gun violence incidents from 2013 to 2018

 We've parsed the data so it counts in terms of states per month rather than by individual incidents.
 <sup>~~We'll be parsing the data later because it's 150 mb, but you can [download it here](https://www.kaggle.com/jameslko/gun-violence-data) and add it to your data folder in the repo.~~</sup>

-## <sub>Relevance / Significance</sub>
+### Relevance / Significance

 Gun violence is becoming a more prevalent issue in the US, including school shootings.